OnofriAndreaPG/lmDiallel/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a re-submission (update) of a previous version of the same lmDiallel package.